Real People. Real Stories: Teigan's Story

 I hope that other people newly diagnosed with Refsum are able to connect with me and others through the community Global DARE has helped create, and use their resources to improve their quality of life.

-I hope people see in me a person who is loved, and who is making meaningful contributions their community - and know that they can too.
+I hope people see in me a person who is loved, and who is making meaningful contributions to their community - and know that they can too.

 Teigan S.